The Pigeon Lake Watershed Management Plan, rooted in science & endorsed by the municipalities, is our road map for change.

 PLWA Online Coffee Conversations

-Monday May 18th 9:30 am - Water Levels & Weir with Bob Gibbs & Don Davidson Sunday May 31st 9:30 am - Butterflies Around Pigeon Lake with Felix Sperling Sunday June 14th 9:30 am - Birds & Conservation at Pigeon Lake with Emily Cicon Sunday June 28th 9:30 am - Native Plants of Pigeon Lake Sunday July 12th 9:30 am - Making Your Landscape Work for You with Jan Hardstaff Sunday August 23rd 9:30 am - Ice Quakes
+Monday May 18th 9:30 am - Water Levels & Weir with Bob Gibbs & Don Davidson Sunday May 31st 9:30 am - Butterflies Around Pigeon Lake with Felix Sperling Sunday June 14th 9:30 am - Birds & Conservation at Pigeon Lake with Emily Cicon Sunday June 28th 9:30 am - Talking with Local Native Plant Suppliers with Ben Hartney and Latifa Pelletier-Ahmed Sunday July 12th 9:30 am - Making Your Landscape Work for You with Jan Hardstaff Sunday August 23rd 9:30 am - Ice Quakes

 Join online or by phone.
 Preregistration is required.
 For more information about check the Events page

-Get ready to go bird watching around Pigeon Lake with this family fun bingo card!
+It’s BINGO time again!
+Get outside and get ready to go looking for native plants around Pigeon Lake with this family fun bingo card.

 The first pattern will be one line, which can be horizontal, vertical or diagonal.
 Once you have finished each pattern (line, 4-corners, blackout), call “BINGO!” - post a picture of the card and tag us on Facebook, your Instagram story or Twitter.